20062023

 Research interest:

 This research is very challenging.
-There is no easy route to achieve a long term sustainable renewable energy source.
+There is no easy route to achieve a long term sustainable renewable energy or chemical sources.
 It involves a multi-disciplinary approach to find a solution.
 Apart from the fundamental chemical engineering principles, his research involves breakthrough science in the fields of nanomaterials and applied chemistry.
 This research is hugely important in the current socio-economic environment where renewable energy has become one of the top priorities of the very existence of human-kind.
 If a long-term solution to the energy crisis and climate change problem is not solved then in the near term we face global economic slowdown, and in the long term the rise in global temperatures.

 Awards and Distinctions: